TeddyGlass/MLpipeline/README.md

 ### 5. Training of individual ML models
 To train ML models, we need to set up baseline hyperparameters.
+It is possible to train ML models with or without optimal hyper parameters.
+If you train without optimal hyperparameters, baseline hyperparameters are adopted.
+If you train with optimal hyperparameters, baseline hyperparameters will be overwritten by optimal hyperparameters.

 **I.** Edit ```/src/settings.ini``` as following.
 ```ini